john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 Here is the exact same function, but following the [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/):

     def fibonacci(n):
-        '''Returns the n-th term in the Fibonacci Sequence''' if n == 0:
+        ''' Returns the n-th term in the Fibonacci Sequence ''' if n == 0:
             return 0
         elif n == 1: